Gas Laws: Ideal Gas Law and the Gas Constant

 In effect, the pressure of the gas should be directly proportional to both the molar concentration and the temperature.

-In the previous experiment, you saw how the molar concentration of a gas can be measured experimentally.
-This same technique is employed in this experiment to measure the molar concentration of nitrogen at various pressures and temperatures.
+The molar concentration of a gas can be measured experimentally by weighing the amount of gas trapped in a flask or bulb with a known volume.
+The number of moles of trapped gas is obtained by dividing the mass by the formula weight.
+This technique is employed in this experiment to measure the molar concentration of nitrogen at various pressures and temperatures.

 To perform the experiment:

-- Calculate the molar concentration of the gas
+- Use the volume and mass to calculate the molar concentration of the gas.

 - Use the slope of the plot to determine the gas constant in units of L atm mole-1 K-1

 - Repeat the entire experiment at a different temperature.